AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 >
 >Adding a new custom role will not affect existing custom user groups or any role-based groups such as All Admins, All Authors, etc.

-Admins have the ability to create custom admin and custom author roles with tailored permissions for each role.
+Administrator have the ability to create custom admin and custom author roles with tailored permissions for each role.
 Below is an overview of the permissions associated with each role:

 **Custom Author Role Permissions**